Skip to content

 • No access outside of the minimum necessary to perform job functions will be provided.

-4. Customer personnel, once invited, will be required to set their username and password that meets all requirements from §7.12.
+4. Customer personnel, once invited, will be required to set their username and password that meets all requirements from §7.12 - Password Management.

 5. Customer personnel are required to follow their organization's HIPAA and other privacy policies.